ssbostan/kubernetes-complete-reference/contents/concepts/architecture/README.md

 ### <a name="kubelet">kubelet:</a>

-The kubelet is a most sensitive component in the Kubernetes ecosystem that is responsible for running containers managed by the Kubernetes.
+The kubelet is a most sensitive component in the Kubernetes ecosystem that is responsible for running containers managed by Kubernetes.
 This component from one side connects to the Kubernetes API server and from the other side connects to the Container Runtime.
-It takes Kubernetes PodSpec and ensures that the containers are described in those PodSpec are running and healthy.
+It takes Kubernetes PodSpecs and ensures that the containers described in those PodSpecs are running and healthy.
 All other containers that are not created by the Kubernetes are not managed with the kubelet.
 The kubelet speaks to Container Runtimes through the CRI, Container Runtime Interface.
 The CRI is a plugin that enables kubelet to use a wide variety of container runtimes without the need to recompile.

 ### <a name="kube-proxy">kube-proxy:</a>

-This component is a network proxy that implementing part of the Kubernetes Service concept.
+This component is a network proxy that implements part of the Kubernetes Service concept.
 Network rules on each node are managed by the Kube-proxy.
 These network rules allow communication with pods from inside or outside of the cluster.
 If the node operating system has a packet filtering layer, like Netfilter, it uses that layer.
 Otherwise, All traffic is routed through the Kube-proxy, and the Kube-proxy is directly responsible for managing and forwarding them to proper destinations.

 ### <a name="container-runtime">Container Runtime:</a>

 The Container Runtime is the software that is responsible for running containers.
-Running the container is not really the function of the Kubernetes - It's a Container Orchestration Engine - and it has not implemented the Container Runtime for itself.
+Running containers is not really the function of the Kubernetes - It's a Container Orchestration Engine - and it has not implemented the Container Runtime for itself.
 Instead, it uses the existing Container Runtimes like Docker, Containerd, CRI-O, etc. A variety of container runtimes can be used by Kubernetes through the Kubelet CRI plugin.
-Because of the CRI plugin, Kubernetes can use multiple Container Runtimes at the same time.
+Using the CRI plugin, Kubernetes can work with multiple Container Runtimes at the same time.